Connect to TiDB Cloud Serverless with WordPress

 Step 5: Confirm the database connection

-1. Close the connection dialog for your cluster on the TiDB Cloud console, and open the Chat2Query terminal.
+1. Close the connection dialog for your cluster on the TiDB Cloud console, and open the SQL Editor page.

 2. Under the Schemas tab on the left, click the database you connected to Wordpress.